Glass Lewis recommends Detour shareholders vote in favor of Kirkland bid

-TORONTO, Jan 16 (Reuters) - Shareholders of Canadian miner Detour Gold Corp should vote in favor of an all-stock takeover bid by rival Kirkland Lake Gold, proxy advisory firm Glass Lewis said.
+TORONTO (Reuters) - Shareholders of Canadian miner Detour Gold Corp (DGC.TO) should vote in favor of an all-stock takeover bid by rival Kirkland Lake Gold (KL.TO), proxy advisory firm Glass Lewis said.

 Glass Lewis said in a statement dated Jan.
 15 that Kirkland’s proposal is in the best interests of Detour shareholders, giving them exposure to Kirkland’s high-quality assets as investors in a senior gold producer.